This page will house all my 3D-printed files that I share for personal use. You can download the STP files and 3D print them yourself.

 • Inch with 1inch separated holes, ruler in 3,5,7, and 10 degree.

 Multi-Part Hangers for 3D Printers that can not print parts as a single part.
-These will require additional post-Sanding and Gluing.
+These will require additional post-sanding and Gluing.

-New Hangers Sizes and Colors I use to print each Size.
+New Hangers Sizes and Colors.
+I use to print each Size.

 • X Small = Gray, 300mm.